MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-reference.md

 ## Create a hero card, thumbnail card, or Adaptive Card

-To create a hero card, thumbnail card, or Adaptive Card from App Studio:
+To create a hero card, thumbnail card, or Adaptive Card from Developer Portal for Teams:

 1. Go to [Developer Portal for Teams](https://dev.teams.microsoft.com/home).
 1. Select **Design and build Adaptive cards**.